Sate padang

 Fresh beef is boiled twice in a large drum filled with water to make the meat soft and juicy.
 Then the meat is sliced into parts and spices are sprinkled on the meat.
 The broth is then used to make the sauce, mixed with 19 kinds of spices which have been smoothed and stirred with various kinds of chili.
-All seasonings are then put together and cooked for 15 minutes.
+All seasonings are then combined and cooked for 15 minutes.
 The sate will be grilled just before serving, using coconut shell charcoal.